ndwdataquality/idea-open-source/README.md

 This repository contains Python code for generating profiles from Floating Car Data (FCD), as well as validating roadwork data using FCD during roadwork periods.

+> **Note:** This is a _read-only mirror_ of the original repository.
+> Pull requests submitted via GitHub will not be reviewed or merged.

+All changes are managed in an external source and automatically synchronized to this repository.

 ---

 ## 📁 Project Structure